VOLTTRON/volttron/docs/source/deploying-volttron/single-machine.rst

        The `services/core`, `services/ops`, and `examples` directories in the repository contain additional agents to use to fit individual use cases.

-For a simple setup example, a Master Driver, SQLite Historian, and Listener are installed using the following steps:
+For a simple setup example, a Platform Driver, SQLite Historian, and Listener are installed using the following steps:

 #.
-Create a configuration file for the Master Driver and SQLite Historian (it is advised to create a `configs` directory
+Create a configuration file for the Platform Driver and SQLite Historian (it is advised to create a `configs` directory
    in volttron root to keep configs for a deployment).
 For information on how to create configurations for these agents, view their docs:

-    * :ref:`Master Driver <Master-Driver-Configuration>`
+    * :ref:`Platform Driver <Master-Driver-Configuration>`
     * :ref:`SQLite Historian <SQL-Historian>`
     * :ref:`Listener <Listener-Agent>`